janus-tg/Kryptos/README.md

 # Cryptography

-This is a C program that takes text as input from the user and encrypts it in 10 of the most famous ciphers used throughout human history.
+This is a C program that utilizes dynamic memory allocation and sorting for string manipulation to encrypt or decrypt user entered text in 10 of the most famous ciphers used throughout human history.

 <img src="runtime.png" width="750">